Philippine Revolution: Biak-na-Bato

 Aguinaldo and eighteen other top officials of the revolution, including Mariano Llanera, Tomás Mascardo, Benito Natividad, Gregorio del Pilar, and Vicente Lukban left Biak-na-Bato on December 24, 1897, for exile in Hong Kong.

 Second Phase of the revolution

 In the Philippines

-Not all the revolutionary generals complied with the treaty.
+Not all revolutionary generals complied with the treaty.
 One, General Francisco Macabulos, established a Central Executive Committee to serve as the interim government until a more suitable one was created.
 Armed conflicts resumed, this time coming from almost every province in the Philippines.
 The colonial authorities, on the other hand, continued the arrest and torture of those suspected of committing banditry.